 Editorial Guidelines

-How we create, review, and maintain clinical accuracy in our ADHD screening content
+How we create, review, and maintain evidence-informed accuracy in our ADHD screening content

 Last updated: December 2024

-We are committed to providing clinically accurate, evidence-based information about ADHD screening.
+We are committed to providing clear, evidence-informed information about ADHD screening.
 This page explains our content standards and quality assurance processes.

-All content on ADHD Test Online is derived from authoritative clinical sources:
+All content on ADHD Test Online is derived from established evidence sources:

-• Peer-reviewed research from psychiatric and psychological journals
+• Peer-reviewed research from psychology, psychiatry, and public-health journals

-• Clinical guidelines from NIMH, CDC, and professional associations
+• Guidance from NIMH, CDC, and other public-health institutions

 • Expert consensus statements from ADHD specialty organizations